hafos/FYS4150/project5/README.md

 g++ main_tests.cpp src/*.cpp -I include/ -larmadillo -std=c++14 -o main_tests.exe

+*Note: main_tests.cpp was mainly a diagnostic for us to see that seperate parts of the code behaved as we expected.
+Thus it is not referenced in the paper.

 - Compile for simulations with:

 g++ main_simulation.cpp src/*.cpp -I include/ -larmadillo -std=c++14 -o main_simulation.exe